BGCX067/faculaframework2-git/README.md

 Facula is a A highly extensible experimental non-full-stack framework written in PHP.

-It aim to provide a stable interface for the ground floor to make your application can be fit to various environment without changing code.
+It aim to provide a stable interface for the ground floor to make your application can be fit to various environments without changing existing code.

 Status